 The Virginia Infant & Toddler Specialist Network (VA ITSN) strives to achieve excellence in early care by increasing the knowledge level and skills of those who care for infants and toddlers, whether in family care homes or in center-based programs.
 It also serves to link existing community resources that support healthy, safe and nurturing care for children, birth-36 months.

-Fifteen highly qualified infant and toddler specialists work in nine regional offices across the state, that subcontracted with Child Development Resources.
+Twenty one highly qualified infant and toddler specialists work in nine regional offices across the state, that subcontracted with Child Development Resources.
 The specialists provide three levels of professional development opportunities designed to strengthen the capacity of early care and education programs to deliver high quality services:

 - Quality Improvement provides on-site consultation, mentoring, training, and support using quality improvement plans.